To what extent does the place we live, and the community we are a part of, shape the person, musician and teacher that we become?

-The reminder of the many roundabouts that keep traffic flowing around our system of grid roads was treated as a source of mirth, and indeed, much of the programme failed to do proper justice to the huge success story of Milton Keynes, and the many brilliant reasons that so many of us have chosen to call this amazing place our home.
+The reminder of the many roundabouts that keep traffic flowing around our system of grid roads was treated as a source of mirth, but how many other cities can one drive around without getting stuck in traffic jams?
+And indeed, much of the programme failed to do proper justice to the huge success story of Milton Keynes, and the many brilliant reasons that so many of us have chosen to call this amazing place our home.

 Here are three aspects of the pioneering spirit which I believe have, to some extent, rubbed off on me:

 While Milton Keynes covers a large area, it is easy and fast to get around.
 The grid roads provide 60mph driving citywide, allowing access to sheltered estates that are safe for pedestrians and children playing out.
 The network of foot and cycle paths that criss-cross the whole of Milton Keynes make this a relatively safe place to explore, whatever your mode of transport.

 Living here has I think fostered a sense of getting things done, and fast.
 And as the internet age dawned for us all, it perhaps helped prepare me for the sort-it-out-now mindset that has become so important for us all.

 Embracing the New